bboykk1234/naluri-solar-system/README.md

 6. Access http://localhost to see the output, stay on the page, the Pi and circumference of the sun should be updated every minute with the most accurate value from the server.

+## Test
+So far, I have tested the calculation, it able to calculate the Pi until 10000th decimal places and the result is accurate, I have compared against records from http://www.numberworld.org/digits/Pi/, just the last few digits require more decimal places in order to increase the accuracy.

 NOTE:
 If you need to customize the port, please add `APP_PORT=8080` in your .env file, please run `./vendor/bin/sail down` and `./vendor/bin/sail up -d` to take effect, then you can access using `http://localhost:{APP_PORT}`